 When it comes to cooking, there are numerous appliances that you’re going to need to make sure that every meal goes off without a hitch.
 Perhaps the most necessary item you’ll require in your kitchen is a stove, but there are several different options available to you for all of your baking and broiling needs.
 Depending on the amount of room you have in your kitchen, you might want to invest in a wall oven that doesn’t consume an ample amount of space.
 If you’re remodeling your entire room, you may have the opportunity to install a range.
 That being said, it’s important to look at all of the appliances available to you before you make a decision.
-Here are two options you can consider from Designer Appliances.
+Here are two options you can consider:

-Ranges are better known as stoves that stand on their own – they typically aren’t built into the cabinetry.
+Gas Ranges are better known as stoves that stand on their own – they typically aren’t built into the cabinetry.
 For the most part, a range can be found freestanding with the ability to move to another area of the kitchen if necessary.
 Some people like knowing that they can relocate their stove in the future if they choose to make renovations.
 Similar to wall overs and other cooking appliances, a range can be used for everything from baking cakes to broiling roasts.
 Avanti models are freestanding and have self-cleaning options for the utmost convenience.

-These days, wall ovens are often found in new kitchens that are designed to maximize space.
+Wall ovens are often found in new kitchens that are designed to maximize space.
 This is because they can easily fit right into the wall alongside cabinetry, streamlining the cooking process.
 If you’re interested in investing in a new oven that gives a modern feeling to your kitchen, you might want to consider a wall oven for your home.
 Most Viking models have a self-cleaning feature and a capacity of more than 4 cubic square feet.
 They can be easily installed into your home and give you a new way to cook everything from roasted chicken to cupcakes.